microsoft/api-guidelines/azure/Guidelines.md

 ##### Single file access
 Desiging an API for accessing a single file, depending on your scenario, is relatively straight forward.

-:heavy_check_mark: **YOU MAY** use a Shared Access Signature [SaS](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) to provide access to a single file.
-SaS is considered the minimum security for files and can be used in lieu of, or in addition to, RBAC.
+:heavy_check_mark: **YOU MAY** use a Shared Access Signature [SAS](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) to provide access to a single file.
+SAS is considered the minimum security for files and can be used in lieu of, or in addition to, RBAC.

 :ballot_box_with_check: **YOU SHOULD** if using HTTP (not HTTPS) document to users that all information is sent over the wire in clear text.